 The process of meeting as mentors worked because it was driven by the participants.
-The sessions focussed on practical issues and input was based on the needs within the group.
+The sessions focussed on practical issues and input was on the basis of needs within the group.
 Outside resources were not used: it was a process of learning together.

 For this to be replicated would require similar commitment on the part of other groups, otherwise there would need to be greater external input.
-Nevertheless, I believe the process can serve as a model for other programmes aimed at developing mentors.
+Nevertheless I believe the process can serve as a model for other programmes aimed at developing mentors.

-lan Couper
+Ian Couper